techniq/layerchart/docs/src/content/components/Spline.md

 ### Multiple lines (`z`)

-Set `z` to draw a separate line per distinct value, all from one mark — the same channel Observable Plot and SveltePlot use for series.
+Set `z` to draw a separate line per distinct value, all from one mark — one line per series, without a mark each.

 ```svelte
 <Chart {data} x="date" y="value" c="fruit" {cRange}>